raspberrypilearning/interactive-animation/en/step_6.md

 ## Animate using looks
-Now you're going to  to add `looks`{:class="block3looks"} blocks inside a `forever`{:class="block3control"} block to create an animation effect to make your sprite look more interesting.
+Now you're going to add `Looks`{:class="block3looks"} blocks inside a `forever`{:class="block3control"} block, to create an animation effect to make your sprite look more interesting.

 --- task ---

-Think about how you want to animate your sprite using `looks`{:class="block3looks"} blocks.
+Think about how you want to animate your sprite using `Looks`{:class="block3looks"} blocks.

 The **Ghost** sprite is animated by its changing costume and brightness: